 The Speech Transmission Index (STI) is applied in the deterioration of the speech intelligibility induced by the transmission channel.
 The STI method involves the use of a test signal applied to the transmission channel, and an analysis of the received test signal.

 The speech transmission quality of the channel is determined and expressed in values from 0 to 1 in the form of STI.
 Using the obtained STI value, it is possible to determine the potential speech intelligibility.

 The applications of STI include evaluation of sound reinforcement and emergency systems, communication channels, speech intelligibility, communication in rooms and auditoria, etc.

 STIPA (speech transmission index for public address systems) is a STI derivative approach that was developed for fast measurements of electro-acoustic and acoustic environments effects that affect the speech intelligibility in the room acoustics and/or public address systems.

-STIPA calculations are realized by SVANTEK on the base of the SVAN 979 instrument in accordance with the IEC 60268-16:2011 standard.
+STIPA calculations are realized by sound level meter in accordance with the IEC 60268-16:2011 standard.
 Special smartphone/tablet application “BA Assistant” simplifies the measurement process and generates a report which can be sent to the other device via e-mail, wireless connections or communication applications.

 Sound Level Meter

 Sound level meter meeting class 2 or class 1 specifications of IEC 61672-1, compliant to IEC-60268-16.